tfpf/hash-drbg/README.md

 * National Institute of Standards and Technology (2015) "Secure Hash Standard".
 FIPS PUB 180-4, doi:10.6028/NIST.FIPS.180-4.

-# Hash DRBG (HDRBG): Cryptographically Secure Pseudorandom Number Generator
+# Hash Deterministic Random Bit Generator (HDRBG): Cryptographically Secure Pseudorandom Number Generator
 This package provides a cryptographically secure pseudorandom number generator for C and C++.
 It is mostly compliant with the specification given in NIST SP 800-90A.